-On this page you will find the resources to start a new club, join an existing club, or complete any required club forms.
-Clubs give you the opportunity to connect with others who have similar interests.
-You will have opportunities outside of the classroom to participate in fund-raisers, conferences, and events, as well as volunteer projects, while growing in your desired career field.
+On this page you will find the resources to start a new student organization (club), join an existing organization, or complete required forms for the organization.
+Student Organizations provide the opportunity to connect with others who have similar interests.
+You will have opportunities outside of the classroom to participate in fund-raisers, conferences, and events, as well as volunteer projects and other activities, while growing in your desired career field.

 To find more information on an individual club, click on its link below.